-- Behind the social hall by the back entrance is our isolation area to separate anyone who exhibits symptoms of COVID-19. - Any campers or staff exhibiting symptoms must immediately wear a face covering and wait in the area behind the social hall until they can be transported home. - For serious injury or illness, call 9-1-1 without delay.
+- covering and wait in the area behind the social hall until they can be transported home. - For serious injury or illness, call 9-1-1 without delay.
 Seek medical attention if COVID-19 symptoms become severe, including persistent pain or pressure in the chest, confusion, or bluish lips or face.
 Call the Camp Director as soon as you confirm that EMS are on the way. - Rabbi Mendy Wilschanski will notify local health officials, staff, and all families immediately of any positive case of COVID-19 while maintaining confidentiality as required by state and federal laws. - Any areas used by any sick person must be immediately closed and not used before cleaning and disinfection.
-To reduce risk of exposure, wait 24 hours, or as long as practical, before you clean and disinfect as per procedures above. - Advise sick staff members and campers not to return until they have met CDC criteria to discontinue home isolation, including 3 days with no fever, symptoms have improved and 10 days since symptoms first appeared.

-Campers are encouraged to not attend other programs during their Camp Gan Israel attendance to further reduce the number of people interacting with our camp population.
+To reduce risk of exposure, wait 24 hours, or as long as practical, before you clean and disinfect as per procedures above. - Advise sick staff members and campers not to return until they have met CDC and local government criteria to discontinue home isolation, including 3 days with no fever, symptoms have improved and 10 days since symptoms first appeared exceptions to this rule will apply based on these guidelines here and a Dr that signs off on the child's health. - Campers are encouraged to not attend other programs during their Camp Gan Israel attendance to further reduce the number of people interacting with our camp population.

-8. Maintain Healthy Operations
+7. Maintain Healthy Operations

 - All illnesses and symptoms among your camp staff and campers will be recorded in the Camp Health Log to help isolate them promptly. - Rabbi Mendy Wilschanski is the staff liaison for responding to COVID-19 concerns.
 He can be contacted on his cell phone 917-406-6826 or at rabbimendy@jewishraleigh.org - Parents and staff can self-report symptoms and illness to Rabbi Mendy Wilschanski.
 Parents will be notified by email and text message if their child has been exposed to COVID-19 G-d forbid at CGI.
-Confidentiality of the identity of campers and staff will, of course, be strictly maintained. - Please be advised that CGI will continue to follow the guidance of the Public Health Department of Wake County and follow their recommendations regarding future closures or updated policies or procedures.
+Confidentiality of the identity of campers and staff will, of course, be strictly maintained. - Please be advised that CGI will continue to follow the guidance of the Public Health Department of Wake County and follow their recommendations regarding future closures or updated policies or procedures as guided by our medical advisory board.
 These policies and/or closures may happen with little or no notice.